 In this article, we’ll explain everything you need to know about Google Seller Ratings.
 We’ll help you understand what they are, why they’re important, and how to use them in your Google Ads to get more leads.

-You can also listen to our audio guide on the go by clicking on the video below.
+You can also listen to our audio guide below.

 What are Google Seller Ratings?